Old Dominion vs. Charlotte NCAA Football Odds, Plays and Insights | November 27, 2021

 - Charlotte has played 11 games, with five wins against the spread.

-- The 49ers have been underdogs by 9.5 points or more three times this year and covered the spread once.
+- This year, the 49ers have just one ATS win in three games as an underdog of 9.5 points or more.

-- Charlotte's games this year have eclipsed the over/under five times in 11 opportunities (45.5%).
+- Charlotte has eclipsed the over/under in 45.5% of its opportunities this year (five times over 11 games with a set point total).

-- The 49ers rack up 26.5 points per game, comparable to the 27 the Monarchs allow.
+- The 49ers average 26.5 points per game, comparable to the 27 the Monarchs allow.

-- When Charlotte puts up more than 27 points, it is 4-2-1 against the spread and 5-2 overall.
+- Charlotte is 4-2-1 against the spread and 5-2 overall when the team records more than 27 points.

 - In games that Charlotte amasses more than 363 yards, the team is 3-2-1 against the spread and 4-2 overall.

-- This year the 49ers have turned the ball over 16 times, four more than the Monarchs' takeaways (12).
+- This season the 49ers have turned the ball over 16 times, four more than the Monarchs' takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.